 Located at the lower end of the Figueroa Corridor, along the east side of Flower Street, adjacent to the 110 Freeway, just north of Jefferson Boulevard.
 The entrance is on the north side of Jefferson/Flower.
 The station serves the northeast corner of the University of Southern California (USC), as well as the Galen Center sports complex.
 The historic Shrine Auditorium is two blocks west of the station.

 This station is located on Exposition Boulevard at Trousdale Parkway, with the USC main campus to the north and Exposition Park to the south.
-The 17-acre Exposition Park is the site of several of L.A.'s most famous and historic cultural attractions, including:
+The 17-acre Exposition Park is the site of several of L.A.'s most famous and historic cultural attractions and sports venues, including:

 This station has "far-side" platforms in the median of Exposition Boulevard, on both sides of Vermont Avenue, in the West Adams district.
 Nearby destinations include USC (northeast corner), Exposition Park (southeast corner) and the Masjid Omar Ibn Al-Khattab mosque (northwest corner).
 Jessica Polzin McCoy’s installation is entitled Neighborhood Portrait: Reconstructed, featuring artwork that takes the viewer inside West Adams homes.